Business Schools in North Dakota

-Located at the top of a “stack” of five states running north to south through the very center of the United States, North Dakota is a cold land of peaceful quiet, vast plains of farmland, and considerable economic opportunity.
-Admitted to the union in 1889 along with South Dakota, the two states have a lot in common, though North Dakota is smaller and slightly less populous (the two are 46th and 47th, respectively, in that regard).
-Known in the past primarily for its significant agricultural output, North Dakota has been experiencing an energy boom in the early 21st century as a result of its coal and oil reserves.
-The state also has its share of industrial and technology companies, including Microsoft’s second-largest campus, which is located at Fargo.
+Located at the top of a “stack” of five states running north to south through the United States’ very center, North Dakota is a cold land of peaceful quiet, vast plains of farmland, and considerable economic opportunity.
+Admitted to the union in 1889 and South Dakota, the two states have a lot in common, though North Dakota is smaller and slightly less populous (the two are 46th and 47th, respectively, in that regard).
+Known in the past primarily for its significant agricultural output, North Dakota has been experiencing an energy boom in the early 21st century due to its coal and oil reserves.
+The state also has its share of industrial and technology companies, including Microsoft’s second-largest campus, located in Fargo.

 Due to its remote location and population of only a little over three-quarters of a million people, North Dakota has a relatively small number of business schools.
 National Center for Educational Statistics (NCES) data shows 12 public and non-profit schools that grant undergraduate business degrees in the state, of which half are accredited.
-We always recommend choosing an accredited business degree school, as this provides assurance that the program you select has clear objectives and produces quality outcomes while adhering to national and international standards.
-Accredited schools also typically offer a richer educational experience by offering interaction with real businesses.
+We always recommend choosing an accredited business degree school.
+This assures that the program you select has clear objectives and produces quality outcomes while adhering to national and international standards.
+Accredited schools also typically offer a richer educational experience by providing interaction with real businesses.

-In this article you will find all the essential data you need to help you choose the North Dakota business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+In this article, you will find all the essential data you need to help you choose the North Dakota business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, and acceptance rates, and more.
 The sections that follow describe undergraduate programs and job prospects for business school graduates in North Dakota.

 Undergraduate Business Schools in North Dakota

-Acceptance rates in North Dakota are very good, with an overall average of 77%.
+Acceptance rates in North Dakota are excellent, with an overall average of 77%.
 The most selective school is the University of Jamestown, at 57%, while the easiest to get into is North Dakota State University at 93%.
 Graduation rates for undergraduate business degrees in North Dakota are moderate and in a tight band.
-The overall average is 48%, which ranges from 30% at Dickinson State University to 56% at North Dakota State University.
+The overall average is 48%, ranging from 30% at Dickinson State University to 56% at North Dakota State University.
 Since this latter school has the best acceptance rate and graduation rate, it’s no surprise that it leads in the combined category.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|